donnachaforde/donnachaforde.github.io/blogs+posts/software-engineering/espresso/object-construction.md

 	args.addAlias(...);
 	args.addAlias(...);

 Next, I wanted the user to declare a manager object that, under the covers, defined the relationship between the args and the arg-renderer.
-Early on, I let the user define the Argument-Manager directly but once I had incorporated the ability to render the args in more ways than stdout, a factory made more sense.
+Early on, I let the user define the Argument-Manager directly but once I had incorporated the ability to render the args in more ways than `stdout`, a factory made more sense.

 Originally, the code would have had to be declared as follows: